 P.S.
 Here’s our list of the 10 best chatbot features!

 Although it is impossible to replace humans with chatbots in customer service, some reports already show that they reduce the amount you spend on customer service by as much as 29%.
 It is also easier to develop than it is to create an app.

 Customer support Chatbots can work round the clock to provide quick and relevant responses to the customer’s queries.
+They tend to be able to solve a user’s problem much faster than an agent can.
 In a survey carried out in November 2017, 64% of 1000 US adults preferred getting help from a chatbot at any time of the day.
 43% of them claimed that they resolved the complaints faster.